bao7uo/bmc_bladelogic/README.md

 ## Credits

 BMC_getUsers and BMC_changePwd are modified from to https://github.com/ernw/insinuator-snippets/tree/master/bmc_bladelogic

-I have added Windows version of getUsers (change password in Windows should be possible with the rexec).
+I have added Windows compatibility to getUsers (change password in Windows should be possible with the rexec).

 https://www.insinuator.net/2016/03/bmc-bladelogic-cve-2016-1542-and-cve-2016-1543/